MichaelCurrin/dev-cheatsheets/cheatsheets/shell/replace.md

 ---
-title: Replace
 description: Find and replace text in a file, a variable or a string
 ---
+# Replace

 ## Using shell parameter expansion

 Using a variable.

 Syntax: `${VARNAME/FIND/REPLACE}`.